-Generally, these items correspond to lines on Form IL-1120, Steps 1 and 3.
+Generally, these items correspond to lines on Form IL-1120, Steps 2 and 3.
 For specific line information, see Form IL-1120 instructions.
 Schedules used to compute any amounts shown must be attached to Form IL-1120.

-Head of Columns A, B, and C - Write the FEIN of each unitary group member listed in Step 1, Section A.
+Head of Columns A, B, and C - Write the FEIN of each unitary group member included in Step 2.